Why the Decision Theoretic Perspective Misrepresents Frequentist Inference: 'Nuts and Bolts' vs. Learning from Data: Revisiting loss and risk functions

-\section{Is expected loss a legitimate frequentist error?}
+\subsection{Is expected loss a legitimate frequentist error?}

-The question that naturally arises at this stage is `what do the above frequentist error probabilities, the type I and II, the p-value and the coverage error probability, have in common?'
+The key question is whether expected loss is a legitimate frequentist error like bias, MSE and the type I-II error. `What do these legitimate frequentist errors have in common?'

-\textit{First}, they all stem directly from the statistical model $\mathcal{M }_{\mathbf{\theta }}(\mathbf{x})$ since the underlying sampling distributions of estimators, test statistics and predictors are derived \textit{exclusively from the distribution of the sample} $f(\mathbf{x}; \mathbf{\theta })$ via (\ref{f}).
-In this sense, the relevant error probabilities are directly related to statistical information pertaining to the data as summarized by the statistical model $\mathcal{M}_{\mathbf{\theta }}(\mathbf{x})$ itself.
-In this sense, they have nothing to do with ad hoc loss [cost, utility] functions based on extraneous information `other than the data'.
+\textit{First}, they stem directly from the statistical model $\mathcal{M}_{ \mathbf{\theta}}(\mathbf{x})$ since the underlying sampling distributions of estimators, test statistics and predictors are derived \textit{exclusively from the distribution of the sample} $f(\mathbf{x};\mathbf{\theta})$ via ( \ref{f}).
+In this sense, the relevant error probabilities are directly related to statistical information pertaining to the data as summarized by the statistical model $\mathcal{M}_{\mathbf{\theta}}(\mathbf{x})$ itself.